foundata/guidelines/oci-container-image-guide.md

 **Scheduled rescans.**

-- A scheduled rescan MUST resolve the subject by digest, enumerate every platform in an index, retrieve each SBOM attestation from the registry and verify its subject and signer against the trust root before scanning.
+- A scheduled rescan MUST resolve the subject by digest, enumerate every platform in an index, retrieve each SBOM attestation from the registry and verify its subject, signer and transparency-log inclusion against the trust root before scanning.
 - An authoritative rescan result MUST record the scanner version; vulnerability database version or timestamp; guide revision; ContainerWright version and source revision; repository-configuration digest; rescan-job identity; subject digest; per-platform findings; triage state; and verdict.
 - An informal local rescan is a useful diagnostic but is not release evidence and does not start or satisfy remediation duties.